Extoxic-077/Raidzone/README.md

 ## What is NexVault?

 NexVault is a full-stack e-commerce platform for digital products.
-Users can browse a catalog of game keys, gift cards, mobile top-ups, and streaming subscriptions, pay via multiple methods including UPI and crypto, and receive their digital codes instantly by email.
+Users can browse a catalog of game keys, gift cards, mobile top-ups, and streaming subscriptions, pay via cards or UPI, and receive their digital codes instantly by email after OTP-verified redemption.

-The project is built without any frontend framework — pure HTML, CSS, and modern JavaScript (ES2024) on the frontend, and Java 21 with Spring Boot 3 on the backend.
+The project is built without any frontend framework — pure HTML, CSS, and modern JavaScript on the frontend, and Java 21 with Spring Boot 3 on the backend.
 The goal is to demonstrate a complete, production-ready architecture that can scale from a university project to a real product.

 ---

 ## Live Demo

-> Coming soon — will be deployed on Railway (backend) + Vercel (frontend)

----

-## Screenshots

-> Screenshots will be added after frontend is complete (Phase 2)
+> **[nexvault.digital](https://nexvault.digital)** — live and running on a Google Cloud VM (Nginx + Spring Boot + PostgreSQL)

 ---